DiegoJRR/medic-hub/README.md

 # MedicHub
 Global platform for rapid medical device manufacturing.
-Connecting hospitals with manufacturing partners to enable fast and reliable medical devices fabrication.
+Connecting hospitals with manufacturing partners in LATAM to enable fast and reliable medical devices fabrication.

 ## Why?
 The medical device industry demands rapid prototyping and deployment.
 We are seeing it now with the COVID-19 pandemic, and we are going to see it after it.
 By leveraging rapid prototyping/manufacturing, hospitals and biomedical engineers will be able to test and use a diverse set of medical devices.